robertestrada/yeld/README.md

 After downloading this repo, you must set up the front-end app.

 *.env Setup:*
-- In the top-level folder, you must set your YELP_API_KEY in a .env file in the top-level folder, which you can get from creating your own Yelp API account, and also join the developer beta for categories to work.
+- In the top-level folder, you must set your REACT_APP_YELP_API_KEY in a .env file in the top-level folder, which you can get from creating your own Yelp API account, and also join the developer beta for categories to work.

 ### **Front-end React App Setup**
 - Install dependencies by running ```npm install```.
 Then, you can start the app with ```npm start```.
 The front-end address is ```http://localhost:3000```.